emberjs/rfcs/text/router-enhancements.md

 router.serialize('/forecast'); // => routeName='forecast', params: { }
 ```

-On this example `forecast` route is invoked even if the scale is ommited, but if it's not ommited,
+On this example `forecast` route is invoked even if the scale is ommited Further, the scale function
-the constraint ensures that it's among a white-list of supported scales.
+is invoked if there is any segment following /forecast to identify if it could possibly match
+the optional dynamic path segment.

 # How We Teach This